The Academic Program

 Michael J. Wolk ‘60 Conference on Medical Education: Biannual conference featuring panels and networking opportunities between students and alumni representing various health professions.

-Robert A. Fox ‘59 Management and Leadership Skills Program: Skill-based and topical workshops and support for initiatives that engage students to build the professional skills and leadership employers seek.
+Robert A. Fox ‘59 Management and Leadership Skills Program: Skill-based microcredentials courses and topical workshops engage students to build their industry knowledge, professional skills, and the leadership qualities that employers seek.

 Colgate Professional Networks (CPNs): Eleven interdisciplinary networks designed to connect alumni-to-alumni and alumni-to-students for professional development.
 The CPNs host regional and online topical programs and networking events.
 Current CPNs include: Arts, Creativity, and Innovation; Common Good; Consulting; Digital Business and Technology; Entrepreneur; Finance and Banking; Health and Wellness; Colgate Lawyers Association; Marketing, Media, and Communication; Real Estate; and STEM.

 Career advisers work closely with students to identify and apply for summer experiences, including internships, research, and long-term service projects.
-In many cases, students leverage career services’ resources, such as Handshake and the Colgate Premier program, the Colgate Link, or connections with program panelists to pursue experiences.
+In many cases, students leverage Colgate’s resources, such as Handshake and the Colgate Premier program, connections with alumni, and program panelists, or faculty, to pursue experiences.

 Colgate Internship Programs